What is Polyvinyl butyral (PVB)?

 Polyvinyl butyral (PVB) is a clear, colourless, amorphous thermoplastic obtained by condensation reaction of polyvinyl alcohol and butyraldehyde.
-The resin is know for its excellent flexibility, film forming, and good adhesion properties as well as outstanding UV resistance.
+The resin is known for its excellent flexibility, film forming, and good adhesion properties as well as outstanding UV resistance.

 One of the major uses of PVB film is in safety glass.
 Due to its good adhesion to glass most of the splinters of fractured glass will adhere to the surface of the PVB film and thus prevent personal injury by large and sharp glass fragments.
 PVB laminated glass also offers an improved sound barrier, good impact resistance, and almost 100% absorption of UV light.
 The latter is important for the protection of interiors from fading due to UV exposure.